mahwayji/PickMe/README.md

 # PickMe
 This project is part of CPE334 Software Engineering final project.
+The project PickMe is intended to be a web-application for user to create and showcase their own achievement for the job application purpose.

 ## Pre-requisites
 - Bun